Employee Misclassification Lawyers in Houston

 Has Misclassification Taken Money Out Of Your Pocket?

 One of the most common wage and hour violations committed by employers is misclassification.
-An employee who should be classified as nonexempt and provided an hourly wage is instead classified as exempt and offered a salary in order to avoid overtime pay.
+This refers to an employee who should be classified as nonexempt and provided an hourly wage, but is instead classified as exempt and offered a salary in order to avoid overtime pay.

 Should You Be Getting Overtime Pay?

 Are you getting a salary and working more than 40 hours a week?
 In order to be classified as exempt and paid a salary, employees must perform high-level job duties as defined by the Fair Labor Standards Act (FLSA).
 These duties may include management work or outside sales.
 It is unlikely that the duties performed by secretaries, retail workers, or laborers qualify as exempt.
 If you work this type of job and are not being paid overtime, you should consult an experienced Houston employee misclassification lawyer.